April 30, 2011

 “We thank you.”

-“There was another device jettisoned from your original ship that landed approximately 1100 miles to the north of this location.
+“There was another device jettisoned from your original ship that landed approximately 1750 kilometers to the north of this location.
 Have you had any contact with other survivors?”

 “No, we have no functional communications devices.”